openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 AndroidAPS limits the value as follows:

 * Child: 2
-* Teenagers: 5
+* Teenage: 5
-* Adults: 10
+* Adult: 10
-* Insulin-resistant adults: 12
+* Insulin-resistant adult: 12

 ### Maximum total IOB OpenAPS can’t go over (OpenAPS "max-iob")
 This value determines which maxIOB has to be considered by AAPS running in closed loop mode.
 If the current IOB (e.g. after a meal bolus) is above the defined value, the loop stops dosing insulin until the IOB limit is below the given value.